docQodly/docs/docs/studio/design-webforms/datasources.md

 ---

 Datasources are a central concept to Qodly's architecture and are intended to make developping Web applications as simple as possible.
-A datasource references data and automatically generates events when this data is changed.
+A **datasource references data and automatically generates events when this data is changed**.
 Your webform components can **subscribe** to datasources to determine how and where the data is displayed in your application.

 ## What are datasources?